lunias/ethanaa-vuepress/docs/blog/i-♥-keyboards/README.md

 remedied in later revisions) forcing me to return it.
 After that I decided to splash a bit more cash on what many considered an end-game keyboard at the time.
 I do not regret it.
-I'm typing this article on that same HHKB and it still looks and performs just like the day I bought it.
+I'm typing this article on that same HHKB and it still looks (*sorta*) and performs just like the day I bought it.
 Most craftsmen invest heavily in their tools; why should programmers be any different?

 ### The Venerable Space-cadet